Cuauhtemoctzin/BMARD/README.md

 ### Rcode_auxiliary
 Auxiliary R code for MCMC post processing and simulations generation

 ## Instructions for use
+### Guides

+The Guides folder contains detailed instructions to reproduce Figure 2, Table 1, and Table 2 from section 3.

+### to test the BMARD method

 In Rstudio run the following code to replicate the BMARD fitting on simulations settings.